Note

 Adding a color pallete to a figure¶

-Plotting a map with a color pallete is handled by pygmt.Figure.grdimage
+Plotting a map with a color pallete is handled by pygmt.Figure.grdimage.
+The

 the figures and color bars.